• Recipes

 I ended up buying multiple jars of the vegan beef flavor seasoning by Orrington Farms (pictured below).
 Unfortunately, it's sort of pricey for what it is, and it's not exactly made with the highest quality ingredients.

-It worked fine in the seitan ribs, which have LOADS of flavor from a variety of other ingredients, but on its own, the store-bought beef broth mix doesn't really taste all that great.
+It worked fine in the seitan ribs, which have LOADS of flavor from a variety of other ingredients, but on its own, the store-bought beef broth mix doesn't even taste that great!

 But this homemade broth powder actually tastes wonderful!
 Try it mixed in hot water for a soothing and nutritious broth.